DHTMLX/docs-diagram/docs/api/editor/itemtarget_event.md

 ### Description

-@short: fires when the moved item is under the target item
+@short: Fires when the moved item is under the target item

 ### Usage